rjwats/esp8266-react/README.md

-getNTPSettingsService()      | Configures and manages the network time getOTASettingsService()      | Configures and manages the Over-The-Air update feature getMqttSettingsService()     | Configures and manages the MQTT connection getMQTTClient()              | Provides direct access to the MQTT client instance
+getNTPSettingsService()      | Configures and manages the network time getOTASettingsService()      | Configures and manages the Over-The-Air update feature getMqttSettingsService()     | Configures and manages the MQTT connection getMqttClient()              | Provides direct access to the MQTT client instance

 These can be used to observe changes to settings.
 They can also be used to fetch or update settings.